TSFoster/dotfiles/README.md

 ## Requirements

+My dotfiles do not (yet) check for the existence of any of these, it just assumes them to be installed.

-* Git 1.7.10 or later
+* Git 1.7.10+
-* Exuberant Ctags (5.8 or later?)
+* Exuberant Ctags 5.8+
 * Powerline beta (installed in /usr/local/bin)

 ## Installation

-Check requirements, clone this repository `git clone https://github.com/TSFoster/dotfiles.git ~/.dotfiles` and run `~/.dotfiles/bin/refresh_dotfiles`.
+Check requirements are met, clone this repository `git clone https://github.com/TSFoster/dotfiles.git ~/.dotfiles` and run `~/.dotfiles/bin/refresh_dotfiles`.